REVOLT N REIGN Terms & GLOSSARY

 M

-Up to twice before turn order is determined, a player may reshuffle their hand and redraw 7 cards.
+Up to twice before turn order is determined

 O